xpresserjs/url-shortner-tutorial/blog.md

 Here we are looping through `urls` and displaying them on the table.

-Reload the index page, and you should see the long urls that was previously saved to the database.
+Reload the index page, and you should see the long URLs that were previously saved to the database.

 ![loop_url_preview.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1627729457315/sjS2Agq1u.png)

-Clicking a shortUrl link will display xpresser's default `404 Error Page` and this is because we haven't declared the route that will redirect our short url to it's long url.
+Clicking a shortUrl link will display xpresser's default `404 Error Page` and this is because we haven't declared the route that will redirect our short URL to its long URL.

-## Handling short url request.
+## Handling short URL requests.

-Let's create a route that will handle a short url.
+Let's create a route that will handle a short URL.
 Add the route below at the end of your routes file.

 ```js
 router.get("/:shortId", "App@redirect");
 ```

 This means that we want the `redirect` method in `AppController` to handle GET request sent to `/:shortId`
-<br>Note: `:shortId` in the url indicates a dynamic route parameter.
+<br>Note: `:shortId` in the URL indicates a dynamic route parameter.

 ```
 http://localhost:3000/abcdef